-- Generally, nursing students who want to take a nursing course during co-op need to submit a petition to the Academic Standing Committee (ASC) for approval. - There are some nursing courses that can be taken during co-op without ASC approval including: . - NRSG 2210 Influences in Health and Illness: A Nursing Perspective - NRSG 5220 Introduction to Research Methods and Application for Healthcare - NRSG 5120 Statistics for Health Science - NRSG 2150 Ethical Healthcare: Genetics and Genomics - Exercising this option requires that the student can fully attend the class, in person or hybrid as required by the course faculty, and that all course and co-op requirements are able to be met in full.
+- Generally, nursing students who want to take a nursing course during co-op need to submit a petition to the Academic Standing Committee (ASC) for approval. - There are some nursing courses that can be taken during co-op without ASC approval including: - NRSG 5220 Introduction to Research Methods and Application for Healthcare - NRSG 5120 Statistics for Health Science - HLTH 2100 Interprofessional Ethics for Individual and Population Health - NRSG 3120 Health Science Statistics - Exercising this option requires that the student can fully attend the class, in person or hybrid as required by the course faculty, and that all course and co-op requirements are able to be met in full.
 Registering for any 2 courses during co-op requires co-op faculty approval.